straube/multiple-domain/README.md

 reflect the actual domain in `HTTP_HOST` element from `$_SERVER` or user's browser.
 They also may include the host port when it's different than 80 (default HTTP port) or 443 (default HTTPS port).

+**Notice**: in prior versions these constants were wrongly prefixed with `MULTPLE_`, missing the "I".
+The old constants are now deprecated.
+They still available for backcompat but will be removed in future releases.

 **Can I create a custom access restriction logic for each domain?**

 Yes.
 You can use the `multiple_domain_redirect` action to do that.
 Please check